-This selection of shots (taken from the 25 that comprises a full Portrait of Play art book) shows how the simple Portrait of Play child photography premise can capture a great deal of a family’s ‘larger’ life.
-In the post you can see shots that document Jake and Ellis wonderfully engaged in the things they like doing.
-But you can also see more ‘real life’ scenes and familial interactions, which arose naturally through the process of this ‘Portrait of Play’.
+In this post you can see lots of shots that document Jake and Ellis wonderfully engaged in the things they like doing.
+But you can also see more ‘real life’ scenes and familial interactions, which arose naturally through the process of this family session with mum.

 Play is family, family is play

 As the morning went on, play activities naturally chopped and changed from trees to scooters to trampolines.
 And the ‘playees’ (yep – just made the word up) naturally shifted from individuals to groups of twos and then threes and back again.
-In fact, by the end of the session I felt like I experienced one of those ‘life lessons’ which you think you knew already but… um… might not.
-Namely: that play is family and family is play.
-And that taking one out of the other may very well not be a good idea for anyone concerned.
+In fact, by the end of the session I felt like I experienced a kind of ‘life lesson’ about play in family and family in play – for which I was grateful.

 ‘Documentary photography’ in child photography

-If you’d like to know more about how the sessions work, just follow this Portrait of Play link for the nuts and bolts.
-They are super-flexible are simply crafted around what’s fun and what’s normal for the little people (two words which, for kids, go so infuriatingly well together…)
+If you’d like to know more about how family sessions work, just follow the family photography pages.
+They are super-flexible are simply crafted around what’s fun and what’s normal for the little people.

 Feel free to check out some of the other blog posts on family photography sessions for other ways they can work.